 - DNC viewer's guide: Tuesday's roll call says it all

 - Takeaways: Sanders, Michelle Obama dominate opening day of convention

 - Tennessee Democrats laud DNC role for transgender official

 PHILADELPHIA - Sen. Bernie Sanders urged supporters to rally behind Hillary Clinton at the Democratic convention, but ardent followers who marched for hours in punishing heat Monday and planned to do so again seemed intent on keeping his upstart campaign alive.

 "Based on her ideas and her leadership, Hillary Clinton must become the next president of the United States," Sanders said.
 "The choice is not even close."

-Protester Destine Madu, of Maplewood, New Jersey, said it doesn't matter if Sanders, a Vermont U.S. senator, is calling on his backers to support Clinton.
+Destine Madu, a protester from Maplewood, New Jersey, said it doesn't matter if Sanders is calling on his backers to support Hillary Clinton.